 Allowing the wiper arm to touch the windshield when no wiper blade is installed could damage the windshield.
 Any damage that occurs would not be covered by the vehicle warranty.
 Do not allow the wiper arm to touch the windshield.

-To replace the windshield wiper blade:
+To replace the wiper blade assembly:

-1. Pull the windshield wiper assembly away from the windshield.
+Pull the windshield wiper assembly away from the windshield.
+The passenger side wiper arm has limited travel.

-- Lift up on the latch in the middle of the wiper blade where the wiper arm attaches. - With the latch open, pull the wiper blade down toward the windshield far enough to release it from the J-hooked end of the wiper arm. - 4.
+- Lift up on the latch in the middle of the wiper blade where the wiper arm attaches. - 3.
+With the latch open, pull the wiper blade down toward the windshield far enough to release it from the J-hooked end of the wiper arm. - 4.
 Remove the wiper blade. - 5.
 Reverse Steps 1-3 for wiper blade replacement.